jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Audio faders](faders.jpg)

-In the audio mixer frame, a fader is shown for each connected client at the server, including yourself.
+In the audio mixer frame, a fader is shown for each connected client at the server (including yourself).
 The faders allow you to adjust the level of what you hear without affecting what others hear.
 The VU meter shows the input level at the server - that is, what you are sending.

-Using the Mute checkbox prevents the indicated channel being heard in your local mix.
+Using the Mute button prevents the indicated channel being heard in your local mix.
+Note that you will continue to see the level indicators moving if sound from the muted musician is reaching the server.

-The solo checkboxes allow you to hear only one, or several, channels, with those not soloed being muted.
+The Solo button allows you to hear one or more musicians on their own.
+Those not soloed will be muted.

 Settings Window
 ---------------